What Is an Active Pharmaceutical Ingredient (API)?

 Where are APIs Made?

 While many pharmaceutical companies are located in the United States and England, most API manufacturers are overseas.
 The largest are located in Asia, particularly in India and China.
-More and more companies are turning to outsourcing to API manufacturers like Dr. Reddy's to cut costs on expensive equipment, employees, and infrastructure.
+More and more companies are turning to outsourcing to cut costs on expensive equipment, employees, and infrastructure.